Best Money Market Account Rates on SaveBetter in June 2023

 What Is a Money Market Account?

-A money market account (abbreviated as MMA) is often also called a money market deposit account (MMDA).
-The money market deposit accounts offered through SaveBetter are equivalent to money market accounts.
+A money market account is often also called a money market deposit account (MMDA).
+The money market deposit accounts offered on Raisin are equivalent to money market accounts.

-When choosing an account to park your hard-earned money, the decision often comes down to greater accessibility or earning a higher interest rate.
-But a money market account may strike just the right balance between both benefits.
-After opening the account, you can continue to deposit money into and withdraw money from a money market account, unlike the way a certificate of deposit works.
+When choosing an account to park your hard-earned money, it often comes down to a decision between having greater accessibility or earning a higher interest rate.
+A money market account can strikes the right balance between both benefits.
+Once you’ve opened an MMA, you can continue to deposit money into and withdraw money from it.
+That’s unlike how a certificate of deposit works, for instance.

-Withdrawals from money market accounts had been limited to six per month, but in April 2020 the Federal Reserve Board announced a new regulation allowing financial institutions to lift the cap on withdrawals on all savings accounts.
-This announcement was introduced due to the Covid-19 pandemic to make it easier for customers to access their savings in a time of financial need.
+Withdrawals from money market accounts had been limited to six per month, but in April 2020, the Federal Reserve Board announced a new regulation allowing financial institutions to lift the cap on withdrawals on all savings accounts.
+The goal of this measure was to make it easier for customers to access their savings at a time of financial need due to the Covid-19 pandemic..
 A few months after the initial announcement, the Fed updated its Frequently Asked Questions on savings deposits to indicate that the Board does not have plans to re-impose transfer limits.

-While banks and credit unions are not required to make these changes, money market accounts opened through SaveBetter do not have any withdrawal limits.
+While banks and credit unions are not obliged to enforce these changes, money market accounts opened through Raisin do not have any withdrawal limits.

-A money market account allows you to earn more interest on your savings while still having easy access to your funds when needed.
-These features make MMAs great options for the following savings goals:
+A money market account lets you earn more interest on your savings while still having easy access to your funds when needed.
+These features make MMAs a great option for the following savings goals:

 • Extra funds that you don’t need access to on a daily basis